LinLiuLY/react_demo_searchbox/README.md

 1. Make the checkbox clickable.

-1. Pass the status of the checkbox to filterable-product-table.
+1. Pass the status of the checkbox to the filterable-product-table.

 ### Display the corresponding products when checkbox change .
 (10min)